HannanAmar05/onboarding-Internship/.clinerules/04-api-codegen.md

 * **Path Format:** `src/api/[parent]/[resource]/index.ts`
 * **Example:** `src/api/managements/inventories/index.ts`
+* **Important:**

-> 🔒 **Important:** Refer to the existing example files.
+  * Refer to the existing example files.
 Do **not** implement extra functions or features that are not explicitly included in the examples.
+  * Understand the user request.
+If user only request for read data, don't create api definition for create and update

 ---